-All seminars are tailored to address your goals.
-All seminars are facilitated by Dr. Butler and use World Trust documentary films as the basis for learning and dialogue about privilege and oppression.
+World Trust offers diversity & inclusion workshops and events that are tailored to address your goals.
+Engaging participants with each other is a hallmark of our methodology.
+All formats, even our film screenings, are highly interactive.
+Supporting groups to grapple with both the intellectual and emotional aspects of inequity makes our events transformational.
+All seminars use World Trust documentary films as the basis for learning and dialogue about privilege and oppression.
 Presentation length and content is flexible, here are some example formats:

 Cracking the Codes: The System of Racial Inequity

 This event is designed as a catalyst for transformative learning about systemic inequity.
 We use music or other modalities to build community among audience members, introduce a simple frame for understanding the system of inequity, then braid segments of the film Cracking the Codes: The System of Inequity with facilitated audience dialogue.
 This event is both challenging and uplifting, and is suitable for racial equity advocates as well as those who are new to the topic.